n4xh4ck5/N4xD0rk/README.md

 # Usage

-<pre>usage: n4xd0rk.py [-h] [-d DOMAIN] [-i IP] -o OPTION -n SEARCH [-e EXPORT]
+<pre>usage: n4xd0rk.py [-h] -t TARGET -n NUMBER [-e EXPORT] [-l LANGUAGE]
-                  [-l LANGUAGE]
+                  [-c CAPTURE]

-This script searchs the subdomains about a domain using the results indexed of Bing search.
+This script searchs the subdomains about a domain using the results indexed of Google and Bing search.

 optional arguments:
-  -h, --help            show this help message and exit -d DOMAIN, --domain DOMAIN
+  -h, --help            show this help message and exit -t TARGET, --target TARGET
-                        The domain which wants to search.
+                        The domain or IP which wants to search.
-  -i IP, --ip IP        The IP which to kown the domains to contain.
-  -o OPTION, --option OPTION
-                        Select an option:
-                        	1. Searching the subdomains about a domain using the results indexed.
-                        	2. Searching the domains belong to an IP.
-  -n SEARCH, --search SEARCH
+  -n NUMBER, --number NUMBER
                         Indicate the number of the search which you want to do.
   -e EXPORT, --export EXPORT
                         Export the results to a json file (Y/N)